dimitri-mar/git_course_python/README.md

 - Try to merge the first one in main branch.
 - Try to merge the second one in main branch.

-(better if the merge is done by the other person)
+(better if the merge is done by the other person, who can review the code before merging)

-How would you process to create a new file that handles the name of the user and provides the function that is used both to goodbye and hello?
+To create a new file that handles the user's name and can be used by both goodbye.py and hello.py, what steps would you take?